hardfire/hardfire.github.com/content/post/react-native-what-does-stylesheet.create-do.md

     }
     return result;
   }
-}
-{{< / highlight >}}
+}{{< / highlight >}}

-The only benefit that i can see at the moment is `StyleSheetValidation.validateStyle(key, obj);` which basically validates your style.
-I have chosen to not use the `StyleSheet` abstraction at the moment because it doesn't provide a lot of value and we don't know how it will evolve in the future.
+The only benefit that i can see at the moment is the call to`StyleSheetValidation.validateStyle(key, obj);` which basically validates the style.
+I have chosen to not use the `StyleSheet` abstraction at the moment as it doesn't provide a lot of value and we don't know how it will evolve in the future.